aroberge/reeborg-world-creation/chapter1.md

 However, if I want to use different artefact, or to create new types of interactions, _etc_., I most often use a hybrid approach where I first write all the code in the main editor, like you did in the second example, doing various tests until I am satisfied with the result.
 Then, I move some of the code to the **Onload **editor and, very often, some to the **Pre **and **Post **editors whose role I will explain in the next chapter.

-However, I do sometimes make the mistake of starting from a world with an artefact already present \(such as a wall or a house as final position, etc.\) and have a function call in the **Onload **editor attempting to add again the same artefact - thus raising an error.
-So, when using the dynamic creation from the **Onload **editor, it is often less error prone to start with an empty world and create everything from the **Onload **editor.
+However, I do sometimes make the mistake of starting from a world with an artefact already present \(such as a wall or a house as final position, etc.\) or to not be in editing mode while saving a file; in these instances, if I have a function call in the **Onload **editor attempting to add again the same artefact, it can raise an error.
+So, when using the dynamic creation from the **Onload **editor, it is often less error prone to start with an empty world and create everything from the **Onload **editor rather than adding some artefact using the menu-driven World editor.

 I have no doubt that, as you create more worlds, you will find an approach that works best for you.